-Alabama reports 2nd death from Hurricane Sally
+Alabama reports 2nd death from Hurricane Sally; Alpha forms

 “We’ve been telling everyone how fortunate we are about not having any deaths.
 We may have our first hurricane-related death as a result of it,” the sheriff said.

-Meanwhile Friday, Tropical Storm Wilfred formed in the eastern Atlantic, using the last of the traditional names for tropical systems in a record setting Atlantic hurricane season.
+Meanwhile far east in the Atlantic, Subtropical Storm Alpha formed.
+It is only the second time the Hurricane Center has had to use the Greek alphabet after running out of its traditional storm names.
+The only time they had done this before was in the deadly 2005 hurricane season, during which Hurricane Katrina devastated New Orleans.

-The storm’s maximum sustained winds Friday morning were near 40 mph (65 kph).
+Alpha came just hours after Tropical Storm Wilfred formed in the eastern Atlantic, using the last of the traditional names for tropical systems.
+That storm’s maximum sustained winds Friday morning were near 40 mph (65 kph).
 Slight strengthening was possible during the day but weakening should start over the weekend, the U.S. National Hurricane Center said.

 Wilfred was centered about 630 miles (1,015 kilometers) west-southwest of the Cabo Verde Islands and was moving west-northwest near 17 mph (28 kph).